The hole

 It's dark.

-As she watches, this writing disappears into it with a silent jerk that looks like the sound "whoosh."
+As I watch, this writing disappears into it with a silent jerk that looks like the sound "whoosh."
 It does not disturb the surface of the hole at all.
 It's just gone.

-"Well that is sinister as all hell," she says.
+"Well that is sinister as all hell," I say.
 It is.

-So what the hell is she supposed to do about it?
+So what the hell am I supposed to do about it?

 - Continue hiding it behind a crumbling wall of shame, demanding beliefs and wisteria.

 This has not made even a tiny dent in the amount of positive memories that keep getting sucked into it over the last thirty years.
-She is unhappy.
-She is unwell.
+I am unhappy.
+I am unwell.
 No, this strategy is not working.

 - Pave over the hole.

-This is pretty much the same solution as one, seeing as the concrete would have to be mixed out of the same bad rules, shame and ivy that she used for the wall.
+This is pretty much the same solution as idea one, seeing as the concrete would have to be mixed out of the same bad rules, shame and ivy that I used for the wall.

 The brain chips in.